 The “approved physician” you see may also assert that you should return to work despite your continuing disability or inability to substantially perform your work duties.
 If you are having any issues regarding your workers’ compensation claim, it’s important to speak to an attorney about your rights.

-With these type of claims, your attorney must be able to prove that not only was your employer negligent (e.g., failing to warn you of a hazard, providing poor training, failing to provide a safe working environment, etc.), but also that they are also liable for your resulting damages.
+With these type of claims, your attorney must be able to prove that not only was your employer negligent (e.g., failing to warn you of a hazard, providing poor training, failing to provide a safe working environment, etc.), but also that they are liable for your resulting damages.

 Damages sought in personal injury claims differ somewhat from workers’ compensation benefits.
 In a personal injury claim, you can seek to be reimbursed for 100 percent of your related losses, including:

-Regardless of whether or not your employer subscribed to worker’s comp, if your injuries were caused by a defective product (e.g., malfunctioning machinery, faulty power tools, etc.), then you may actually have a product liability injury claim against a third party; not your employer.
+Regardless of whether or not your employer subscribes to worker’s comp, if your injuries were caused by a defective product (e.g., malfunctioning machinery, faulty power tools, etc.), then you may actually have a product liability injury claim against a third party; not your employer.
 Likewise, if you were injured in a car accident while in the course and scope of your employment, you can still bring a negligence claim against the at-fault motorist.